 - Is there any serious need for the product?

-- What value the product is adding to the users’ life?
+- What value is the product adding to the users’ lives?

 - Age, gender, and occupation of target customers